 Highly experienced educators.

 Strong academics that support state standards, with a different measure of success.
 Our approach to instruction is based around what is important to young learners.
 We have the freedom to make decisions that are best for kids - not based on policy or testing standards.
-Academic success is not determined by MAP tests; rather, assessments will be used to drive learning plans and your child's next best step as part of a learning continuum.
+Academic success is not determined by state tests; rather, assessments will be used to drive learning plans and your child's next best step as part of a learning continuum.

 Flexibility to continuously adapt our schedules, approach to learning, and to support the needs of children and their curiosity.